-In \citet{lu_rapid_2017}, the Erickson lab deviates from smartphone image analysis and moves to a bespoke device.
-Their new approach achieves simultaneous quantification of vitamin A (as RBP), iron (as ferritin), and CRP on a single test strip using multiple fluorescent markers and immunoassays.
-The paper proposes a reusable, standalone reader (the TIDBIT).
-Six blue LEDs with band-pass optical filters (458 nm) are used for fluorescent excitation of the assay tags.
-Interestingly, quantitative results are only presented to the user if they are within a "physiologically relevant dynamic range" of 2.2-20 $\mu$g/mL for RBP, 12-200 mcg/L for ferritin, and 0.5-10 $\mu$g/mL for CRP \cite{lu_rapid_2017}.
-We note that the ferritin range sufficiently covers deficient status, but not anemia (Table \ref{tab: assessment-min}).
-43 human serum samples were purchased from a commercial vendor for testing and compared against ELISA.
-Evaluation results for RBP were poor, with no explanation of why this may be.
-This TIDBIT device is applied further in \citet{vemulapati_quantitative_2017}, targeting vitamin D (as 25(OH)D3).
-A “novel elution buffer that separates 25(OH)D3 from its binding protein in situ” enables the assessment of finger prick blood with no pre-treatment \cite{vemulapati_quantitative_2017}.
+This TIDBIT device was applied further in \citet{vemulapati_quantitative_2017}, which examined vitamin D (as 25(OH)D3) via the assessment of capillary blood from a finger prick with no pre-treatment.
 In testing, the test/control ratio was highly correlated to vitamin D concentrations in standard solutions.
 Commercial serum standards highly correlated with assay results (4-parameter logistic curve), with coefficient of variance (CoV) of 2.63\% at 34 ng/mL and 11.2\% at 0 ng/mL.
-Human trials with serum (n=21) and finger prick whole blood (n=6) samples were conducted, and results were compared to LC-MS/MS measurements.
-The accuracy of deficiency detection for serum but not whole blood was assessed, with an area under the curve (AUC) of 0.836 for deficiency cutoffs of 20 ng/mL and 1 for 12 ng/mL.
-Only the latter aligns with the general clinical threshold for deficiency (Table \ref{tab: assessment-fs}).
+Human trials with serum (n=21) and capillary blood (n=6) samples were conducted, and results were compared to LC-MS/MS measurements.
+The accuracy of deficiency detection was assessed for serum but not whole blood with an area under the curve (AUC) of 0.836 for deficiency cutoffs of 20 ng/mL and 1 for 12 ng/mL.
+Only the latter aligns with the general clinical threshold for deficiency (Table \ref{tab: assessment}).